2009–10 Sydney FC season: Grand Final

 With the Full-time scores locked at 1-1, the game went into extra time, however neither side managed to have many good attacking opportunities, fatigue getting the better of most of the players.
 With the end of extra time - 120 minutes, still deadlocked at 1-1 the game went into penalties, yet another first for a grand final.
 It was deemed Sydney would take the first shot on goal.

 Simon Colosimo calmly put the ball past Mitchell Langerak to give Sydney a 1–0 advantage.
 Kevin Muscat stepped up next, however his shot hit the right upright, sending Sydney players and fans alike into celebrations.
 It would be a bad omen for Melbourne.
 Shannon Cole next stepped up for Sydney, however his shot was saved, dragging Melbourne right back into the shootout.
 Grant Brebner would level the scores at 1-1 putting all the pressure back onto Sydney.
 However, if there was any pressure, the Sydney players were not showing it, Hayden Foxe nearly ripped the net off with his penalty, whilst Clint Bolton pulled off a wonderful save from Melbourne's Costa Rican international Marvin Angulo.
 Karol Kisel would score his penalty to give Sydney a 3–1 lead.
 Leigh Broxham would give Melbourne a faint glimmer of hope, when he scored to make it 3–2, however Sydney FC's Korean import Byun Sung-Hwan stepped up to take the final penalty.
 If he scored, Sydney won, if he missed or it was saved the shootout would continue.
 However he calmly stepped up and sent Langerak the wrong way.
-Sydney FC had won the 2010 Grand Final, doing what nobody had predicted at the beginging of the season - not only winning the grand final, doing the double, and taking the Premiership and Championship of Melbourne.
+Sydney FC had won the 2010 Grand Final, doing what nobody had predicted at the beginning of the season - not only winning the grand final, doing the double, and taking the Premiership and Championship of Melbourne.